 Column 1 shows that the average respondent answers 74% of the knowledge questions correctly and that this does not differ by treatment status.
 In contrast, treatment affects all the health practices we collect information on.
-In particular, Columns 2 and 3 show that children under 2 living in treatment areas are 5pp more likely to be breastfed, and their stools are 12pp more likely to be safely disposed; these effects represent an 8% and 20% increase from the control group mean, respectively.
-Columns 4 and 5 show that treatment also increases the incidence of deworming treatments by 16% and the likelihood that the child is on track with the immunization schedule by 4.7 percentage points, which is 81% of the control group mean (5.8%).
-Importantly, the treatment affects the incidence of immunizations for children who are young enough to have been exposed to the health workers when their immunization period started (as shown in Column 5), but not for those who were too old to start the cycle when the health workers started working (coefficient -.014, standard error .022).
+In particular, Columns 2 and 3 show that children under 2 living in treatment areas are 5pp more likely to be breastfed,32 and their stools are 12pp more likely to be safely disposed; these effects represent an 8% and 20% increase from the control group mean, respectively.
+Columns 4 and 5 show that treatment also increases the number of deworming treatments by 16% and the likelihood that the child is on track with the immunization schedule by 4.7pp, which is 81% of the control group mean (5.8%).33 Importantly, the treatment affects the incidence of immunizations for children who are young enough to have been exposed to the health workers when their immunization period started (as shown in Column 5), but not for those who were too old to start the cycle when the health workers started working (coefficient -0.014, standard error 0.022).
 This echoes the findings in Table 6 that show no difference in immunization rates between treatment and control areas before the health workers started working.

 Columns 6-8 measure treatment effects on the incidence of three main illness symptoms: fever, diarrhea, and cough.
-These are fairly common, as 47%, 26%, and 45% of children in control areas had experienced them in the past two weeks.
+These are fairly common, as 47%, 26%, and 45% of children in control areas had experienced them, respectively, in the past two weeks.
 As it is widely acknowledged, self-reported symptoms can actually worsen as knowledge improves and individuals learn how to recognize them, so these effects are lower bounds.
 We find that treatment reduces the incidence of cough symptoms by 7pp while leaving the others unchanged.
-Finally, Columns 9-12 show treatment effects on anthropometric measurements.
+Finally, Columns 9-13 show treatment effects on anthropometric measurements.
 We report weight-for-age z-scores and mid-upper arm circumference (MUAC).
-The combination of these two allows us to measure both chronic and acute malnutrition.
-Following WHO's guidelines, we use the -2SD and -3SD thresholds for weight-for-age z-scores to measure moderate and severe underweight, respectively, and 12.5 cm and 11.5 cm for MUAC to measure moderate and severe wasting, respectively (Food and Nutrition Technical Assistance Project 2011).
-According to these measures, 21% of the children in control areas are underweight, and 5% severely so.
-The incidence of wasting is much lower, with 3.6% of the children exhibiting some wasting and 1.4% severe wasting.
-These data, which match the corresponding DHS figures for rural Zambia (Government of Zambia 2014), suggest that these areas are characterized by high rates of chronic malnutrition but low rates of acute malnutrition.
+The combination of these two allows us to measure both chronic and acute